 What Happens at a Funeral

-Everything that happens on the day of a funeral, including the funeral procession, funeral service, with information on the funeral ceremony, cremation or burial, & reception
+A guide to everything that happens at a funeral service, including the funeral procession, funeral service, with information on the funeral ceremony, cremation or burial, & reception

 Photo by Ryan Crotty on Unsplash